 For information on specific areas or problems related to park management:

 Jean Lafitte is part of the National Park Service within the Department of the Interior.
-Today there are nearly 400 units in the national park system, each representing some nationally significant aspect of America's natural or cultural heritage.
+Today there are over 400 units in the national park system, each representing some nationally significant aspect of America's natural or cultural heritage.

 To learn about all National Park Service projects in Louisiana, from historic places to community conservation and recreation, visit the NPS Louisiana page.